hexadecimalDinosaur/octoprint-cli/README.md

 [preferences]
 ;Set if the program uses colored or formatted text, this setting is turned off on windows due to cmd and powershell limitations
 FormattedText = true
+;Set if the program should check for updates UpdateCheck = true

 [printer]
 ;Set maximum temperature that printer can be set to